bhrt/docker-novnc/README.md

 - [noVNC](https://novnc.com/info.html) - browser-based VNC client used to expose the X session to the host
 - [TigerVNC](https://tigervnc.org/) - the X server and VNC server used
 - [Supervisor](http://supervisord.org/) - to start Fluxbox, noVNC, and TigerVNC
-- [Expect](https://www.tcl.tk/man/expect5.31/index.html) - To wait for the services to go up and execute the command you specified (if present)

 ## Credits

-This container is based heavily on [theasp/docker-novnc](https://github.com/theasp/docker-novnc).
+This container is based heavily on [theasp/docker-novnc](https://github.com/theasp/docker-novnc) and [suchipi/docker-novnc](https://github.com/suchipi/docker-novnc).

 ## License